• Skip to primary navigation

 Explainer, the short version : The GA state Senate has passed a bill (SB 112) that creates a new Adult Education pilot program aimed at “Workforce EXCELeration” (get it?) that sends ‘the undiploma-ed’ Georgia residents aged twenty-one and over to the state technical college system for classes that result in a high school diploma.

-The bill says existing state law that prohibit this goal may be waived – federal laws too.
-They may plan on using that clause to attempt to ‘waive’ OCGA 50-36-1 or 8 USC 1324a.
+The bill says existing state laws that prohibit this goal may be waived – federal laws too.

-If there is an exclusion for illegal aliens, we don’t see it.
+If there is an exclusion for illegal aliens, we don’t see it (there isn’t).
 You may want to ask your state senator to direct you to the line number that contains that exclusion.
 I sent an email to my own state senator, Dr. Kay Kirkpatrick, asking that question.

 Her response to me: